-Financial Reporting to the Board
+10.11 Financial Reporting to the Board

 Budgetary control and monitoring reports will be provided to the Board as and when it requires.
-The reports will set out the financial position and forecast against the payments by the Board to the Parties in respect of the carrying out of integration functions and against the amount set aside by the health board for hospital services.
-These reports will present the actual and forecast positions of expenditure compared to budgets for delegated functions and highlight any financial risks and areas where further action is required to manage budget pressures.
+The reports will set out the financial position and forecast against the payments by the Board to the Parties in respect of the carrying out of Integration Functions and against the amount set aside by NHS Lothian for hospital services.
+These reports will present the actual and forecast positions of expenditure compared to budgets for Delegated Functions and highlight any financial risks and areas where further action is required to manage budget pressures.

-The health board will provide information on the set-aside budgets which will be contained in financial reports to the Board.
+NHS Lothian will provide information on the set-aside budgets which will be contained in financial reports to the Board.

-Both Parties will provide the required information on budgetary performance from their respective finance systems, and this will be co-ordinated and consolidated by the Chief Finance Officer to provide reports to the Board on all the Board's delegated functions.
+Both Parties will provide the required information on budgetary performance from their respective finance systems, and this will be co-ordinated and consolidated by the Chief Finance Officer to provide reports to the Board on all the Board's Delegated Functions.